 WHAT IS A LAYERING SYSTEM?

+It’s a system of clothing items that basically has 3-4 components: a Base Layer, a Mid-Layer, an Outer Layer and, depending on the conditions, an Insulation Layer.
 Each of those components serves a different purpose, but in combination they work together to create the system that will ensure you are comfortable, safe and able to enjoy any outdoors environment.

 BASE LAYER

 This layer is the closest layer to your skin.
 It affects what we call the Micro-climate, that is, the air barrier created between your skin and the clothing.
 It’s key role is moisture management, to ensure that maximum moisture vapour is transferred from your skin and wicked to the outside of the base.
 This keeps you comfortable and most importantly, dry.
-Ideally your layer will help maintain a next to skin micro-climate temperature of 32-33˚C.
+Ideally your layer will help maintain a next-to-skin micro-climate temperature of 32-33˚C.

 What fabric works best?

 This is really a personal preference, one you will need to experiment with.
-In some environments, cold and windy say, many outdoors people choose a lightweight merino.
-Our Swazi merinos are globally considered, due to their ability to dry 5 times quicker than conventional merino, to be among the very best merino base layers on the market.
+In some environments, cold and windy, say, many outdoors people choose a lightweight merino.
+Our Swazi Merinos are globally considered, due to their ability to dry 5 times quicker than conventional merino, to be among the very best merino base layers on the market.
 Or you may opt for a synthetic, such as our highly regarded micro-fleece or Climb-max® tops.

 MID LAYER